The First German Jet to Fly U.S. Skies:

 FINDING THE CRASH SITE

 The inaccurate and vague descriptions in print made the crash site difficult to find for aircraft enthusiasts, and the wreckage lay buried for 67 years.
-Treasure Hunter’s Supply took on the challenge of locating the crash site and recovering artifacts from one of the most well-known aircraft in the jet-engine era.
-We began seriously researching the crash on 16 October 2013, with an email, and we were provided a complete copy of the crash report within a week.
-The most important clue found in the report was the “Place of Accident” block that included, “State, County, Nearest Town, Distance and Direction from Same,” which corrected the previously published crash location by over six miles.
+In Search of History and the Wright-Patterson AFB History Office took on the challenge of locating the crash site and recovering artifacts from one of the most well-known aircraft in the jet-engine era.
+Serious research of the crash began on 16 October 2013.
+Further research corrected the previously published crash location by over six miles.
+The location of the debris field, crash site, and exact research methods used will remain unpublished to protect the privacy of the current property owners.
+It is out of respect for them that we are purposefully vague on the exact location of T2-711 remains.

-Here is where we get a little fuzzy on details in this paper since we are still protecting the location of the crash of Me-262 T2-711, and have removed a few paragraphs which would clue one into the location of the crash site.
+Here is where details get a little fuzzy since we are still protecting the location of the crash of Me-262 T2-711 and have removed a few paragraphs and details from the official report, which would clue one into the location of the crash site.

-The crash site of T2-711 off XXXXXXX Road in Clinton County, Ohio (US Army photo).
+The crash site of T2-711 in Clinton County, Ohio (US Army photo).

 A photocopy of the original photo from the crash showing the telephone pole across the road from the impact site (US Army photo).

-The location of the telephone pole seen across the road proved to be the key in finding the debris field from the crash of T2-711.
-The pole in the foreground is a power pole to the house that dates to 1971.
-In this photo, Ron Hoffmann of Treasure Hunters Supply and In Search of History.
-(Photo by Robert Young).
+Ron Hoffmann of In Search of History standing on the crash site location and the location of the telephone pole seen across the road proved to be the key in finding the debris field from the crash of T2-711.
+The pole in the foreground is a power pole to a house that dates to 1971 (Photo by Robert Young).

-Mr. Robert Young, the NASIC historian, conducting a metal detector sweep of the cow pasture identified as the crash site for Me-262 T2-711 (Photo by Ron Hoffmann).
+Mr. Robert Young (Ret), Wright-Patterson AFB History Office, conducting a metal detector sweep of the cow pasture identified as the crash site for Me-262 T2-711 (Photo by Ron Hoffmann).

-On Tuesday, 3 December 2013, Mr. Ron Hoffmann and his research team coordinated with the landowner, and began a metal detector search in a cow pasture across the road from the telephone pole site.
-There in the pasture, we immediately began finding shattered metal debris from T2-711 about four to eight inches below the surface.
-The field of debris coincided with the impact area adjacent to the telephone pole seen in the photo-copied crash report image, just as Mr. Paul Rich suggested.
-As the team continued to obtain hits with the metal detectors provided by Treasure Hunter’s Supply it became obvious that the pasture held a large number of small, heavily damaged fragments.
-However, a high speed impact and the effects of farming scattered the debris over the years.
-The search uncovered a wide range of debris types and resulted in the team getting very muddy, although still clad in shirts and ties from our daytime jobs.
-We also had to avoid a large number of cow pies that existed in the debris field, although that did not diminish our excitement.
+On Tuesday, 3 December 2013, Robert Young and Ron Hoffmann coordinated with the landowner and began a metal detector search in a cow pasture across the road from the telephone pole site.
+There in the pasture, they immediately began finding shattered metal debris from T2-711 about four to eight inches below the surface.
+The field of debris coincided with the impact area adjacent to the telephone pole seen in the photo of the crash site.
+As they continued to obtain hits with the metal detectors provided by In Search of History, it became obvious that the pasture held a large number of small, heavily damaged fragments.
+However, a high speed impact, and the effects of farming, scattered the debris over the years.
+The search uncovered a wide range of debris types and resulted in them getting very muddy, although still clad in shirts and ties from their daytime jobs.
+They also had to avoid a large number of cow pies that existed in the debris field, although that did not diminish their excitement.

-The first pieces of Me-262 that Ron Hoffmann and team located exhibited a heavy coating of dirt and in some cases, rust, typical of metal wreckage buried for 67 years.
 While twisted aluminum made up most of the finds, magnesium engine casing and steel turbine blades also came out of the ground, attesting to the fact that a jet crashed there.
-The metal detector identified the location of a possible fragment.
-Next, we used a shovel to dig up the section of sod holding the piece.
-After isolating the piece using the detector, we cleaned as much mud off as possible, then began an assessment of what we held in our hands.
 Several pieces in the field looked to be farm-related rather than jet-related, yet the vast majority of finds exhibited the extreme metal trauma caused by a high-speed impact.

 Pictured are two turbine blades and a compressor blade from the Me-262’s Jumo 004 turbojet engines.
 The steel turbine blades exhibit rust (Photo by SSgt Mike Veloz).

-After an hour, darkness forced us to suspend the excavation.
-That afternoon, we recovered 38 pieces of identifiable wreckage in an hour of searching after work.
-We reported our success to the landowner, and showed him the pieces of T2-711 found on his property.
-He remembered some men coming out with a metal detector years before.
-He never knew if they found anything.
+After an hour, darkness forced them to suspend the excavation.
+That afternoon, 38 pieces of identifiable wreckage were recovered in an hour of searching.
+They reported their success to the landowner and showed them the pieces of T2-711 found on the property.
 Nothing found on the internet ever indicated whether others succeeded in finding pieces of T2-711 prior to 3 December 2013.
-Mr. Dick Bogan previously stated that the father of one of the Senior Center members made off with a chunk of one of the engines after the crash and kept it in the barn.
-However, fearing that he might get in trouble, the family claimed that he got rid of it.
-The pieces of Me-262 lying on the landowners counter top represented the first confirmed remains of T2-711 to surface in 67 years.
+The pieces of Me-262 lying on the landowner’s countertop represented the first confirmed remains of T2-711 to surface in 67 years.

-Mr. Ron Hoffmann of Treasure Hunter’s Supply, pointing at the largest piece recovered on the first day.
+Mr. Ron Hoffmann of In Search of History, pointing at the largest piece recovered on the first day.
 Located about five inches under the surface, the piece of aluminum wing included a fragment of tapered wing stiffener (Photo by Robert Young).

 Mr. Ron Hoffmann holding the large piece of wing after unearthing it (Photo by Robert Young).

-This is the large piece of Me-262 found on 3 December after going through a bead cleaner.
+This is the large piece of Me-262 found on 3 December after cleaning.
 The rivet pattern is exactly that of the Me-262 wing interior outboard of the engine nacelle (Photo by SSgt Mike Veloz).

 This photo shows the possible location of the large piece of Me-262 wing on the inside of an outboard section of wing, near the aileron actuator (Photo by John Bonanni).

-With the help of Mr. Michael Anderson, lead mechanic at Legend Flyers LLC, the company that manufactured replica Me-262s in the state of Washington, a revelation came concerning the steel bracket.
-We emailed Mr. Anderson photos of some of the pieces discovered in the two-day search and he replied that the bracket belonged to the Me-262’s main landing gear.
+With the help of Mr. Michael Anderson, lead mechanic at Legend Flyers LLC, the company that manufactured replica Me-262s in the state of Washington, a revelation came concerning a steel bracket.
+Photos of some of the pieces discovered in the two-day search were emailed to Mr. Anderson and he replied that the one bracket found belonged to the Me-262’s main landing gear.
 It attached the main gear door to the strut, enabling the gear to swing up and the door to follow it.
-He also confirmed the location of the large wing piece with the stiffener seen in the previous photos as “outboard of the engine.”i While a number of the fragments initially discovered went into a display case in the NASIC center’s cafeteria area, the question remained as to what to do with the rest of T2-711’s buried wreckage.
+He also confirmed the location of the large wing piece with the stiffener seen in the previous photos as “outboard of the engine.”
+The question remained as to what to do with the rest of T2-711’s buried wreckage.

 One of the artifacts discovered on 4 December was this bracket that attached the main landing gear door to the strut.
 The arrow points to the bracket.
 (Photos by John Bonanni – left; SSgt Mike Veloz – right)